talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 ## searchCouponsAdvancedApplicationWideWithoutTotalCount

-> \TalonOne\Client\Model\InlineResponse2005 searchCouponsAdvancedApplicationWideWithoutTotalCount($applicationId, $body, $pageSize, $skip, $sort, $value, $createdBefore, $createdAfter, $valid, $usable, $referralId, $recipientIntegrationId, $batchId, $exactMatch, $campaignState)
+> \TalonOne\Client\Model\InlineResponse2007 searchCouponsAdvancedApplicationWideWithoutTotalCount($applicationId, $body, $pageSize, $skip, $sort, $value, $createdBefore, $createdAfter, $valid, $usable, $referralId, $recipientIntegrationId, $batchId, $exactMatch, $campaignState)

-List coupons that match the given attributes in all active campaigns of an application
+List coupons that match the given attributes (without total count)

-Lists all the coupons with attributes matching the query criteria in all active campaigns of the specified application.
+List the coupons whose attributes match the query criteria in all **active** campaigns of the given Application.
+The match is successful if all the attributes of the request are found in a coupon, even if the coupon has more attributes that are not present on the request.  **Note:** The total count is not included in the response.

 ### Example